 No, touching the table with your free hand in is not allowed in table tennis.
 Your free hand is your hand that isn’t holding a paddle.
 If you touch the table with your free hand, it will lead to the loss of that point.
 You are, however, allowed to touch the table with any other part of your body.
 This rule only applies during active play, not during break periods or other intervals outside of play.

-Other parts of your body, including your hand and arm with a paddle, are allowed to touch the table.
-This happens in Table Tennis when someone is stretching to reach the ball and hit it back over the net.
+Other parts of your body, including your hand and arm with a paddle, are allowed to touch the table as long as they do not move it.
+This often happens in table tennis when someone is stretching to reach the ball and hit it back over the net.

 When the ball is not in play, players are allowed to touch the table with any part of their body.
-In professional Table Tennis, athletes are only allowed a towel after every six points.
-Because of this, athletes will sometimes wipe their hands, as seen in the image above, on the table to dry them.
+In professional table tennis, athletes are only allowed a towel after every six points.
+Because of this, athletes will sometimes wipe their hands on the table to dry them.
 They tend to do this in the middle of the table, where the ball hits less often.
 Athletes will also do this to slow down play in between points.
-There are talks of disallowing this, but as of now, players are allowed to touch the table in between points.
+There are talks of disallowing this, but players are still allowed to touch the table in between points.